kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/eks/console/docs/04-networking.md

 # Networking

+1. Select VPC - there should only be one choice, the Default VPC.

-1. On the Specify networking page, select values for the Subnets fields When you click on `Select subnets`, a drop list will appear.
+1. Select values for the Subnets fields.
+When you click on `Select subnets`, a drop list will appear.
 All subnets will be selected.

     For the availability zone `us-east-1e`, users cannot make changes or use it.
 So in our EKS Cluster creation, we will not select the subnet from the `us-east-1e` availability zone.

     You must select at least two subnets for a cluster to be valid.
-In this tutorial, subnets from `us-east-1a`, `us-east-1b`, `us-east-1c` availability zones are selected, so deselect the others
+In this tutorial we will use subnets from `us-east-1a`, `us-east-1b`, `us-east-1c` availability zones, so deselect the others.

     ![](../images/04-subnets.png)